mattermost/docs/source/playbooks/playbook-permissions.rst

 **Member**

-In the context of Playbooks, members are users of Mattermost who belong to a playbook or are a Playbook Admin.
+In the context of Playbooks, members are users of Mattermost who are added to a playbook.

 **Playbook Admin**